It is the fastest three hours in media, Rushlimbaugh, and the Excellence in Broadcasting Network.

 And he'll want to save the threat.

-The details of the deal are irrelevant to him as long as he'd be the one to say the only president to secure an agreement with Iran, period.
+The details of the deal are irrelevant to him, as long as he'd be the one to say the only president to secure an agreement with Iran, period.

-No matter, you know, whatever else follows is irrelevant.
+No matter, whatever else follows is irrelevant.

-Only Obama, who also only got us health care, and who also only got us a brand new roaring economy, and who also got us uh massive new immigration, a great rejuvenation of our country, blah, blah, blah.
+Only Obama, who also only got us health care, and who also only got us a brand new roaring economy, and who also got us massive new immigration, a great rejuvenation of our country, blah, blah, blah.

 Whatever else is going to be part of his legacy.